uninspiredusername/biodiversity/README.md

 - Are the differences between species and their conservation status significant?
 - Which animal is most prevalent and what is their distribution amongst parks?

+Jump in biodiversity.ipynb to see the analysis and what we uncovereed.

 **Data sources:**

 Both `Observations.csv` and `Species_info.csv` was provided by [Codecademy.com](https://www.codecademy.com).